tbellembois/gochimitheque/README.md

 Email: admin@chimitheque.fr
 ```
 And click the `Create` button.

-> We have to do this operation because the installation process create the admin@chimitheque.fr user in the Default realm not the chimitheque realm.

 4. Then click on the `Credentials` tab and the `Set password` button.
 Enter the value of your `KEYCLOAK_ADMIN_PASSWORD`, uncheck `Temporary` and click on `Save`.